sarthaksharma/GoFFish_Hama_Docker/Goffish_Hama_Bin/README.md

 # Running the GoFFish Hama Cluster

 You have several options to run this image:
-- Running nodes one by one

-- Running cluster on the local machine
+- Running nodes one by one on local machine

 - Running cluster on Docker Swarm Cluster